vxlabs software development handbook

 Contents

-Welcome to the heavily in-progress open source vxlabs software development handbook.
+Welcome to open source vxlabs software development handbook.

 It contains a number of best practices for building software, generally web-based, using Python on the backend and TypeScript for the frontend.